dylanaraps/dfm/README.md

 ### CD On Exit

-There are two ways to exit DFM.
+There are two ways to exit `dfm`.

 ```
 1) act_quit           (default 'q')
 2) act_quit_print_pwd (default 'Q')
 ```

-Exiting with 2) will make DFM output the absolute path to the directory it was in.
-This output can be passed to 'cd' to change directory automatically on exit.
+Exiting with 2) will make `dfm` output the absolute path to the directory it was in.
+This output can be passed to `cd` to change directory automatically on exit.

 ```
 $ cd "$(dfm)"